avni-sherni/FIR-management-system/README.md

 VSCode

 ## Installation
-Clone the repository: github clone https://github.com/avni-sherni/FIR-management-system Compile the program: g++ FIR.cpp
+•Clone the repository: github clone https://github.com/avni-sherni/FIR-management-system •Compile the program: g++ FIR.cpp
-Run the application: ./a.exe
+•Run the application: ./a.exe

 ## Usage
 The program presents a menu with the following options:
-Add FIR
+1.Add FIR
-View FIRs
+2.View FIRs
-Search FIR
+3.Search FIR
-Exit
+4.Exit
 Follow the on-screen prompts to navigate and use the system.